Table of Contents

-Therefore, if the user were to select the centrifuge solely based on RPM, they would make the wrong choice based on centrifuge effectiveness.
+Therefore, if the user selected the centrifuge solely based on RPM, they would make the wrong choice based on centrifuge effectiveness.

-The following formula calculates the Relative Centrifugal Force (RCF) of a centrifuge based on the RPM and Centrifuge Bowl Radius.
+The following formula calculates a centrifuge's Relative Centrifugal Force (RCF) based on the RPM and Centrifuge Bowl Radius.
 The diagram also illustrates the two terms, namely RPM and bowl radius (r), in the context of the centrifuge bowl.

 RCF = 1.18×R×1000/RPM

-The Relative Centrifugal Force (RCF) is the crucial factor that differentiates a disc-stack centrifuge from other types of centrifuges.
+The Relative Centrifugal Force (RCF) is the crucial factor differentiating a disc-stack centrifuge from other types of centrifuges.

-An Alfa Laval disc centrifuge generates a high centrifugal force (g-force) compared to simple open-bowl or decanter centrifuges.
+An Alfa Laval disc centrifuge generates a higher centrifugal force (g-force) than simple open-bowl or decanter centrifuges.
 This higher force allows the disc-stack centrifuge to have higher separation efficiency.

 Therefore, these centrifugal separators can separate much smaller particles than other centrifuges.
-They are also able to separate immiscible liquids with small specific gravity differentials due to their high g-force.
+They can also separate immiscible liquids with small specific gravity differentials due to their high g-force.